Renaissance Pleasure Faire

 Time Traveler Weekend

-Join the celebration for the final day of the 55th Season carrying on the tradition of the Closing Day Parade.
-Sunday, May 21 only.
+Join us as we celebrate the final day of our 56th Season carrying on the tradition of our Closing Day Parade (on Sunday, May 20 only).

 If you’ve never been to a Faire, then it’s hard to convey a sense of it.
 The sheer number of things to see overcomes most people, when they go for the first time.
 There are ribbons and flags waving in the wind, the sound of bells, of lutes, of ocarinas in the air, the lilt of foreign accents, the smell of cooking foods and flowers, the warmth of sun on your face and the wind in your hair.
 The setting aside, what differs more is the people.
 People work at faire to have fun, to entertain.
 If you’re willing to play with them, they’re happy to banter with you.
 When was the last time someone tried to sell you something by insisting it was carried on the backs of explorers from the wilds of the far off Indies?